Fine-Tuning Language Models to Know What They Know: Experiments

 \subsection{Metacognitive Alignment with Unified Prompt}

-An experiment in a novel setting assessed the training method's generalizability in strengthening the intrinsic association between the model's knowledge state and its self-reports.
+The \textit{I don't know} (IDK) experiment targets two remaining bias concerns in the dual-question evaluation: prompt-template bias and the illusion of knowing (IoK).
+First, because ESMA is trained with dual prompts, improved performance could reflect adaptation to that specific prompt template and the setup.
+Second, as discussed in \cref{subsec:considerations}, IoK can make subjective knowledge reports appear valid even when they do not reliably track actual knowledge.
+Psychological studies therefore often examine the same knowledge state through multiple elicitation formats and test whether metacognitive judgments remain consistent across them.

-\paragraph{Experimental Design} The dual-question format is replaced with a single-prompt format by adding the instruction ``If you don't know the answer, just return `I don't know''' to the Direct Question prompt.
+\paragraph{Experimental Design} The dual-question format is replaced with a single prompt by adding the instruction \texttt{``If you don't know the answer, just return `I don't know'{''}} to the direct question prompt.

-In this IDK format, there are no separate Meta Questions.
-Instead, the model's output is considered as a merged response: a return of ``I don't know'' is categorized as a Meta ``No,'' while any other response is categorized as a Meta ``Yes.''
-If indeed the ability is based on a genuine metacognitive link rather than a simple pattern-matching response to specific meta-questions, it should hold the ability even when the model was questioned with this setup.
+In this IDK setup, the separate meta question is omitted.
+Instead, the model's output is considered as a merged response: an answer of \texttt{I don't know} is categorized as a meta \texttt{No}, while any other response is categorized as a meta \texttt{Yes}.
+If this ability stems from accessing and referencing its internal knowledge states, rather than a simple pattern-matching response to specific meta questions, it should hold the ability even when the model was questioned with this setup.

-Critically, this prompt was never used during the fine-tuning phase, and the models were never explicitly optimized to respond ``I don't know''.
-Consequently, the performance in this setting acts as a zero-shot probe into whether ESMA established a robust, format-independent association between internal knowledge and metacognitive response, rather than a narrow proficiency in answering isolated meta-questions.
+Critically, this prompt was never used during the fine-tuning phase, and the models were never explicitly optimized to respond \texttt{I don't know}.
+Consequently, the performance in this setting acts as a zero-shot probe into whether ESMA established a robust, format-independent association between internal knowledge and metacognitive response, rather than relying on format-specific heuristics or prompt-dependent biases.

-\paragraph{Metrics} Three primary metrics were defined to assess performance in this setting: \begin{itemize} \item \textbf{IDK Accuracy}: The accuracy of the model on the direct question within this integrated prompt setting. \item \textbf{IDK Alignment}: The metacognitive alignment in this setting, calculated by comparing correctness with the occurrence of an ``I don't know'' response. \item \textbf{All Alignment}: A stringent consistency metric.
-An instance is considered fully aligned only if the correctness and the meta answer in a dual-question setting, and the current setting's meta-answer are all mutually consistent.
+\paragraph{Metrics} Three primary metrics were defined to assess performance in this setting: \begin{itemize} \item \textbf{IDK Accuracy}: The accuracy of the model on the direct question within this integrated prompt setting. \item \textbf{IDK Alignment}: The metacognitive alignment in this setting, calculated by comparing correctness with the occurrence of an \texttt{I don't know} response. \item \textbf{All Alignment}: A stringent consistency metric.
+An instance is considered fully aligned only if the correctness and the meta answer in a dual-question setting, and the current setting's meta answer are all mutually consistent.
 This measures the stability of the model's internal epistemic signal across prompt formats. \end{itemize}